Where to eat the humble 'frite'

 Vegetarians who want to avoid the smell of burger meat, should head to Beet for their frites, home-made and in the standard or sweet potato variety.
 They come in small or large portions and you can opt to have them smothered in melted cheese.

 Pick your sandwich and add a portion of the amazing home-made fries say reviewers of these eateries located in town and near the central station.
+If you're in need of total comfort order your fries with a side of baked beans.

-Head to Belval if you like your chips to be sexy (that’s what it says on the menu), or sexy and drenched in melted cheese.
+Head to Belval if you like your chips to be sexy (that’s what it says on the menu), or drenched in melted cheese.
 You can eat them solo or team them up with a burger.

 Check out the truffle mayonnaise or Jack Daniels BBQ sauce with fresh-cut or sweet potato fries at this Kirchberg restaurant.
 Team them up with some onion rings or pulled pork bites.